ArronJablonowski/OpenClawNotes/README.md

 ## 🧪 AI Agent Setup Recommendations for Securing a Locally Hosted AI Lab Environment 🧪

 ## 1. 📡 Network Segmentation & Isolation - 💣 *The Blast Radius Control*  💣
-Before proceeding, it is important to isolate the OpenClaw system from the rest of the LAN (local area network).
+Before proceeding, it is important to isolate the OpenClaw and/or Hermes system from the rest of the LAN (local area network).
 This helps mitigate the threat of internal pivoting and contains potential adversarial activity within the isolated network segment.

 ### ( Option A ) - Network Segmentation the Proper Way - VLANs
-### 🛡️ Put the OpenClaw system on its own dedicated and isolated VLAN.
+### 🛡️ Put the AI Agent System on its own dedicated and isolated VLAN.
 By enforcing strict network segmentation, this configuration mitigates the threat of internal pivoting and contains potential adversarial activity within the isolated network segment.
 - **VLAN setup and creation is outside the scope of this guide.**